Abdelrhman-Atef/Restuarant-Data-Analysis/README.md

 -	Lisbon is the highest city in sales.
 -	Online is the highest purchase type in sales.
 - Burgers are the highest product in sales.

-	 Online is the highest purchase type in sales.
-	Burgers are the highest product in sales.